skyelynwaddell/godot-ios-plugin/README.md

 Next is to setup Godot!

 ## Setting up Godot
-Create a `bin` folder in the root of your project from the release folder, or repo you cloned drag the following 2 files into your godots bin folder
+Create a `bin` folder in the root of your project.

+From the release folder, or repo you cloned drag the following 2 files into your godots bin folder
 ```
 godot_ios_plugin.gdextension
 iOSPluginSingleton.gd